systers/FirstAide-web/README.md

 4. Do not suggest completely new developments in the issue list.
 (Please use the mailing list for this kind of suggestions.
 Use issue list to suggest bugs/features in the already implemented sections.)
 5. If an issue is reported by a person, it is automatically assigned to that person
 6. Use meaningful commit messages and squash all your commits into one
-7. Only pick the issues which are labeled as free
+7. Only pick the issues which are labeled as open.
 8. Do not create new issues if unresolved issues created by you are pending
 9. When you create a PR for an issue reference that issue in the comments section of the PR.